Car Dealers: Marketing ideas to win the moments that matter

 The type of content will depend on your audience and the moments you want to influence.

 The critical thing to note is understanding where they’re searching and what types of content they’re consuming.

-If they’re searching Google, then the majority of content they’ll find is in written form.
+If they’re searching Google, then the majority of the content they’ll find is in written form.
 You want to be visible during this process, so provide plenty of helpful written content on your site.

 But be mindful, prospects won’t be ready to read sales-oriented pages during those early moments in the buying journey.
 Focus on effectively educating them by creating blog posts written by knowledgeable staff within your organisation.

 This doesn’t mean your top sales staff, but more along the lines of your head mechanic or other employees with specialised knowledge that will hold a level of trust with your audience.

 You can also bring in previous customers to give their feedback on different vehicles, for instance, or identify influencers in the industry and collaborate with them to produce or promote your content.

 Google’s study confirms they consume video, so allocate budget to produce your own videos.
 You can then embed them on your website and attract users from search engines, which will improve site experience.
 Also, be sure to upload them to your YouTube channel for additional exposure.

 [Stat] No matter the source, data shows these early research moments are increasingly influenced by video.
 In fact, of people who used YouTube while buying a car, 69% were influenced by it—more than TV, newspapers or magazines.
 (2)